rogvc/learning-raylib/templates/README.md

 dotnet new raylibstarter
 ```

-In the future, I plan on improving this template, turning this into a template package, and then uploading it to NuGet .
+In the future, I plan on improving these templates, turning them into a template package, and then uploading it to NuGet.